Girik-Khullar/Concept-Positioning-System/README.md

 # Concept Positioning System

 Welcome to the Concept Positioning System project!
 This repository contains the code, data processing pipelines, and model implementations developed to build a personalized concept recommendation system using Stack Overflow data.
+This work was done as part of the Summer Research we (Aishini B, Girik Khullar, Sabari Srinivas) did at IIT Ropar from May-July 2024.

 ## Project Overview